The fountain of youth has always been elusive, but does it have to be? While we can’t turn back time, we can slow the clock on the aging process.

 You can also look for skincare products that contain electrolytes like hyaluronic acid or sodium PCA.
 By attracting and retaining moisture, these ingredients prevent dry, dehydrated skin.

-Electrolyte skincare makes sense if you’re looking for a gentle, affordable way to maintain good skin.
+Electrolyte skincare makes sense if you seek a gentle, affordable way to maintain good skin.
 Also, it’s a good option if you’re allergic to traditional ingredients.

-Being the largest organ, the skin contains around 30% water which contributes to softness, elasticity, and overall suppleness and radiance.
+Being the largest organ, the skin contains around 30% water, contributing to softness, elasticity, and overall suppleness and radiance.
 When we add electrolytes, it retains even more water.

 Dehydration is a common cause of dry, sensitive skin.
 Because the skin constantly loses water through sweat and other means, it is particularly vulnerable to electrolyte imbalances.